-The championship team was led on and off the field by sophomore, Alex Pergram.
+The championship team was led on the field by sophomore, Alex Pergram.
 As starting catcher, Pergram held running games in, check throwing out twelve runners on the season.
 He led the team in hits and extra-base hits.
 In 109 plate appearances, he averaged .398 as a batter.
 He had 41 hits total, including eleven doubles and a triple.
 The three-bagger came in the final game of the regional tournament.
 As a pitcher, Pergram posted an outstanding 1.37 earned run average in 30.2 innings of work.
 Alex was promoted down the stretch to the varsity team and is now seeing at-bats while playing third base for the big club.

 The JV Raiders could hit, too, batting for a team average of .295.
 Leading the team in average was Anthony Coffee with a robust .460.
 In the last 20 games of the season, Coffee hit for a .500 clip.
 His play at-bat was vital down the stretch as he found bases and applied pressure to defenses and pitchers alike.
 As a team, the Raiders scored a total of 238 runs this season.
 24 of which were driven in by Wyatt Caldwell, which was good enough to lead all hitters.
 Caldwell mashed two homers on the season, laced a triple and recorded six doubles.
 The lefty hit for a .259 average in 114 plate appearances.